sirimykland/google-maps-coordinates-polygon-tool/README.txt

-A custom tool I built to generate geofences mutation queries for the Mobile game Hover.
+A custom tool I built to generate geofence mutations for the Mobile game Hover.

 The tool enables user(me) to draw a geofence on a map and  translate the coordinate into a GraphQL mutation.
 Geofences can be both polygons or circles, and the user can add name, descriptin and category, see screenshot.